This guide will cover how to configure and manage the ODX server.

 To install and configure the ODX Server, you will need the following:

-- The ODX Server installation package.
-The installation package can be downloaded from the support site at support.timextender.com.
+- Download the ODX Server installation package.
 If you deployed Discovery Hub using the Azure Marketplace templates then it is already installed on your virtual machine and can be found at C:\Program Files\Discovery Hub\ODX Server.

 Configure the ODX Server Service